dkaty123/dkaty123/README.md

 - 👯 I have built cool stuff like EcoPlastic, deep-learning AI Android app for recycling **(1st place @ WUSA change engine, $3K)** or MarineMatch, AI for fish recognition **($6K+ in awards)**.

-- 🤝 I’m looking for help with **Scaling apps to 10K users**
+- ⚡ Fun fact, I serve Canada on an international scale as **1 of 25 Marine Plastic Ambassadors across North America**

 -  👨‍💻 All of my projects are available at [https://dev-katyal.netlify.app)

-- ⚡ Fun fact, I serve Canada on an international scale as **1 of 25 Marine Plastic Ambassadors across North America**

 <h3 align="left">Connect with me:</h3>
 <p align="left">